Programa Logo

 Bar chart showing AI adoption rates in AEC: 27% current users, 84% planning to increase investment, 94% of AI users planning to expand usage

-Trend 2: BIM 6.0 and Digital Twins Converge
+Trend 2: What Is BIM 6.0 and How Are Digital Twins Changing Construction?

 Bar chart showing wellness certification adoption rates and WELL-certified building premium of $115 per square foot NPV